samhwang/lnxpcs/README.md

 All artwork is distributed under IDGaF license.
 It means that you can use provided designs for any noncommercial purposes like creation of handout materials for conferences and meet-ups, printing wall posters for home and office and so on, but if you violate the license I will most probably do nothing, because I don't give a fuck.

-If you like something and want it on a T-Shirt, please use the link below.
+If you like something and want it on a T-Shirt or Hoodie, please use the link below.
 For custom requests please create an issue or send me an [email](mailto:jstpcs@ya.ru).

 **-distro**